Andrettin/Wyrmsun/readme.txt

 * Modding
 - Fixed bug with the mod screen which happened when no mods were present.
+- Added support for scrolling mission briefings for modded-in quests.

 * Quests
 - Instead of going directly to the next mission, quests now return the player to the quest screen for the last played quest's world.